Dev0595/Linux-commands/README.md

    Ex: `touch file1.txt`

+9. To create a multiple files using single command?

+      `touch script.sh{1..9}`

-9. To copy a file from one home directory to another directory?
+11. To copy a file from one home directory to another directory?

    `cp /home/source-dir/filename /home/target-dir/`